esl/elixirconf-eu-jekyll/_talks/a-blueprint-for-intuitive-internal-elixir-ecosystems.md

 - _participants/ryan-young.md

 ---
-Wouldn't it be great if you could \`$mix mycompany.new foo\`, then \`$mix hex.publish\` published that library to an internal package repository, complete with documentation pushed to an internal site like \`[https://docs.mycompany.com](https://docs.mycompany.com "https://docs.mycompany.com")\`, with an embedded livebook link to play around with the library?
-Mirroring the same wonderful elixir developer experience internally can provide huge benefits to mature elixir shops or ones looking to increase adoption.
+Wouldn't it be great if you could use the same familiar mix commands to create, publish, and consume libraries and documentation privately within your company as you do when working on personal projects?
+In this talk, I'll demonstrate how self-hosting your own package repository, documentation, and livebook instance can create an intuitive internal elixir ecosystem your engineers will feel right at home using.

 **Talk objectives:**